paoloo/nodejs-webapp/README.md

 # nodejs-webapp
-A simple nodejs webapp with knex, sqlite3 and angular, to test some concepts
+A simple nodejs webapp with knex, sqlite3 and angular, to test some concepts.

+# Requirements

+# Usage

+# License